top of page

 We will focus on the Celtic fields of the Frisii on the Fries-Drents plateau in the north of the Netherlands.
 More specifically, the so-called Noordse Veld ‘northern field’ south of the city of Groningen.
 This is a fascinating area, since in the wider area not only the Girl of Yde has been found, but also burial mounds, urn fields, a small temple, and several walled enclosures annex fortified structures are located here.
 All dating from the Middle and Late Iron Age.

-Research at the Noordse Veld started at the beginning of the twentieth century, supported by the Drents Praehistorische Vereeniging 'Drenthe Pre-historian Association'.
-However, already in the seventeenth century, the German historian Johan Picardt finds the landscape archaeological hopeful and he suggested that the earthworks are part of former, heathen hiding places of the Suebi tribe.
-The Suebi was probably the name of a confederacy of Germanic tribes living more to the east of the Netherlands in Germany.
-The introduction of the Suebi by Picardt is more a grab bag selection.
+Research at Noordse Veld started at the beginning of the twentieth century, supported by the Drents Praehistorische Vereeniging 'Drenthe Pre-historian Association'.
+However, already in the seventeenth century, the German historian Johan Picardt found the landscape archaeologically hopeful, and he suggested that the earthworks are part of former heathen hiding places of the Suebi tribe.
+The Suebi were probably the name of a confederacy of Germanic tribes living further to the east of the Netherlands in Germany.
+The introduction of the Suebi by Picardt is more of a grab bag selection.

-Nevertheless, Celtic fields are terribly old and existed in north-western Europe, especially the Netherlands, Belgian Kempian plateau, north-western Germany, and in southern Scandinavia.
-The fields date generally between 1,000 BC and AD 100, and contributed further to the deforestation of the region.
+Nevertheless, Celtic fields are terribly old and existed in north-western Europe, especially in the Netherlands, the Belgian Kempian plateau, north-western Germany, and southern Scandinavia.
+The fields generally date between 1,000 BC and AD 100 and further contributed to the deforestation of the region.
 The first phase of the transformation process from a natural landscape into a cultural landscape started during the Late Bronze Age, about 3,000 years ago (Van der Velde 2017).
-The use and creation of Celtic fields seized to exist more or less with the arrival of the Romans in the first century.
-When comparison is made with the Celtic fields of Britain, the ones in the Netherlands have a more rectangular shape and aren't embanked with stones but with, what else, earthworks.
+The use and creation of Celtic fields ceased to exist more or less with the arrival of the Romans in the first century.
+When compared with the Celtic fields of Britain, the ones in the Netherlands have a more rectangular shape and aren't embanked with stones but with earthworks.

 Recent studies revealed more insight into how the land was being worked (Arnoldussen 2017).
 Morphological research indicates that non-local soil was imported to the fields.
 This soil came from wetlands.
-Furthermore, this imported soil was admixed with dung and house debris.
+Additionally, this imported soil was admixed with dung and house debris.
 House debris is recognizable through the charcoal and the many ceramic sherds.
-Some even speak of a Scherbenschleier ‘a veil of sherds’ lying over the Celtic fields (Klamm 1993).
-It's suggested that imported wet soil was first used in stables and after cleaning the stables carted to the fields, explaining the dung traces.
+Some even speak of a Scherbenschleier 'a veil of sherds' lying over the Celtic fields (Klamm 1993).
+It's suggested that imported wet soil was first used in stables to be mixed with the manure of animals.
+After cleaning the stables, this mixture provided good fertilizer and was carted to the fields, explaining the dung traces.
+These types of stables are the so-called deep litter barns common on poorer soils.
+Even during summer, beasts were put in the stable every night to collect the manure.

-Using pot sherds, is something which has clear parallels with how the native peoples of the Amazon worked the land when their societies transformed from slash and burn farming into intensive farming, also about 3,000 years ago.
-To protect the soil, which stays unprotected longer with intensive farming, they produced enormous quantities of pottery, to be smashed and spread over the land.
-That way protecting the soil against the generous, hard rain there too.
-It's the black earth called terra preta, 'black soil', and it's full of pot sherds, loads of charcoal, and organic waste of settlements.
+Using pot sherds is something which has clear parallels with how the native peoples of the Amazon worked the land when their societies transformed from slash and burn farming into intensive farming, also about 3,000 years ago.
+To protect the soil, which stays unprotected longer with intensive farming, they produced enormous quantities of pottery to be smashed and spread over the land.
+That way, they protected the soil against the generous, hard rain there too.
+It's the black earth called terra preta, 'black soil', and it's full of potsherds, loads of charcoal, and organic waste from settlements.
 The charcoal wasn't simply a residue of fireplaces.
-People actively produced charcoal to optimize fertilization of the soil admixture (Mann 2006).
-We are interested in studies explaining the apparent similarities between the terra preta of the Amazon and the Celtic fields of Europe.
-Occurring at the same time in history as well.
-We couldn't find such studies.
+People actively produced charcoal to optimize the fertilization of the soil admixture (Mann 2006).
+We're interested in studies explaining the apparent similarities between the terra preta of the Amazon and the Celtic fields of Europe.
+They occurred at more or less the same time in history as well.
+Remarkably enough, we couldn't find such answers or studies.

 Another intriguing aspect is how things worked with those embankments surrounding the Celtic fields.
 These banks are many centuries old.
 Development of the banks might have been as follows.
-At first, the fields were fenced with wattle work to protect crops against grazing of domestic and wild animals alike.
+At first, the fields were fenced with wattle work to protect crops against grazing by domestic and wild animals alike.
 Maybe also to mark the property.
-Then, over time refuse of the land was thrown along the fences, together with compost admixtures (of imported, non-local soil, dung, charcoal, and sherds) carted from the farmsteads.
-Every season the bank sediment, the Celtic terra preta, was used as fertilizer and for protection of the soil against the rain.
-A net sediment preservation must have caused the banks to slowly grow over the centuries (Arnoldussen 2017).
+Then, over time, refuse from the land was thrown along the fences, together with compost admixtures (of imported, non-local soil, dung, charcoal, and sherds) carted from the farmsteads.
+Every season, the bank sediment, the Celtic terra preta, was used as fertilizer and for the protection of the soil against the rain.
+A net sediment preservation must have caused the banks to slowly grow over the centuries (Arnoldussen, 2017).

 Heathen encampments

-The area we're focusing on in this post, is colloquially known as heidense legerplaats ‘heathen encampment’.
-This because of the four fort-like structures in this area.
+The area we're focusing on in this blog post is colloquially known as heidense legerplaats or 'heathen encampment' because of the four fort-like structures in this area.
 Two sites are located near the village of Zeijen, one near the village of Rhee, and one near the village of Vries.
-The sites have a wall strengthened with a palisade, with an additional, small moat, and three to six additional palisades.
+The sites have a wall strengthened with a palisade, with an additional small moat, and three to six additional palisades.
 Some structures had proper gate structures as well.
-The period these structures were in use, is between ca. 650 BC and AD 100.
-This is based on the pottery finds, especially the Ruinen-Wommels, Paddepoel and Wijster types, and on comparison with other excavations (Waterbolk 1977).
-Structure Zeijen II might be the successor of structure Zeijen I.
+The period during which these structures were in use is between approximately 650 BC and AD 100.
+This is based on the pottery finds, especially the Ruinen-Wommels, Paddepoel, and Wijster types, and on comparisons with other excavations (Waterbolk 1977).
+Structure Zeijen II-Witteveen might be the successor of structure Zeijen I.

-Purpose and function of these Late Iron Age structures is heavily disputed, to this very day.
-Only concerning the one near Rhee there seems to be agreement this was a walled, small settlement.
-There's no unanimous view among scholars concerning the other ones.
-Far from that, and theories vary widely.
-From being a hiding place for cattle during cattle raids of other tribes, a place for livestock after the grazing season at the salt marshes, a place to stock grains, a fortified village, a fort of a local ruler to control through ways, a regional staple place, a religious place, to being a place with simply a symbolic function, or a combination thereof (Van Giffen 1937, Waterbolk 1977, Hiddink 1999, Van der Tuuk 2013, Beek 2019).
+Purpose and function of these Late Iron Age structures are heavily disputed, to this very day.
+Only concerning the one near Rhee, there seemed to be agreement that this was a walled, small settlement, but even this function has been questioned in the meantime (Van Es & Groenendijk 2023).
+There's no unanimous view among scholars concerning the others.
+Far from that, theories vary widely.
+They range from being a hiding place for cattle during cattle raids by other tribes, a place for livestock after the grazing season at the salt marshes, a place to stock grains, a fortified village, a fort of a local ruler to control trade routes, a regional staple place, a thing assembly site, a place of cult/religious worship, to simply having a symbolic function, or a combination thereof (Van Giffen 1937, Waterbolk 1977, Hiddink 1999, Van der Tuuk 2013, Beek 2019).
+Zeijen II-Witteveen and Vries Structures Zeijen II-Witteveen and Vries might have the best chances of being places of cult, perhaps similar to Stonehenge (Van Es & Groenendijk 2023).

-Therefore too, the comparisons made by scholars, as is done with the Iron-Age hill forts in Britain, the Viereckschanzen 'four-corner fortresses' in southern Germany, or with the Heidenschanze 'heathen fortress' in northern Germany, must all be guesses that rather belong to the game Wheel of Fortune (although you have to be careful with wheels and Celtic gods).
-The fortified structures itself, however, are unique for the Netherlands.
-Nowhere else have similar structures been found of this period.
-Or it must be the defensive structure Heimenberg on Grebbeberg hill at Rhenen in the Central Netherlands.
+Therefore too, the comparisons made by scholars, as is done with the Iron-Age hill forts in Britain, the Viereckschanzen 'four-corner fortresses' in southern Germany, or with the Heidenschanze 'heathen fortress' in north-western Germany, must all be guesses that rather belong to the game Wheel of Fortune (although you have to be careful with wheels and Celtic gods).
+The fortified structures themselves, however, are unique to the Netherlands.
+Nowhere else have similar structures been found from this period.
+Or it must be the defensive structure Heimenberg on Grebbeberg hill at the town of Rhenen in the Central Netherlands.
 Next to Celtic fields too, by the way.
-For more about the Heimenberg fortress, see our post Don’t believe everything they say about sweet Cunera.
+For more about the Heimenberg fortress, see our blog post Don’t believe everything they say about sweet Cunera.

 Temple of sacrifice in the bog

 We want to make mention of yet another unique find in the same region, although a bit older than the timeframe we discussed earlier.
-It's the little temple, or place of sacrifice, of Barger-Oosterveld near the town of Emmen in province Drenthe.
+This is the little temple, or place of sacrifice, of Barger-Oosterveld near the town of Emmen in the province of Drenthe.
 It was placed in wetlands, in peatlands.
-It consisted of four two-meters-high wooden pillars, topped with cross beams with horn-like endings.
+It consisted of four two-meter-high wooden pillars topped with crossbeams with horn-like endings.

 It might have been a sacred place, a place of sacrifice, or a place for safe passage through the bog swamps.
-Of course, it keeps guessing since we weren't there to observe what people did with it.
-However, this structure fits the historical theory that wetlands had a special, spiritual meaning during and from the Bronze Age onward (Eijnatten 2006).
-Take for example the ritual deposits of the six magnificent, Bronze Ommerschans-Plougrescant swords in England France, and the Netherlands, which are all found in wetlands (Fontijn 2020).
-One of the six swords is even deliberately deformed before being deposited in the soil.
-Even during the Early Middle Ages, (deformed) swords and jewellery were thrown in lakes and seas, like in lake Tissø, Denmark.
-It's therefore thought that the human sacrifices in peatlands, the so-called bog bodies, deliberately took place in watery environment.
+Of course, it's just speculation since we weren't there to observe what people did with it.
+However, this structure fits the historical theory that wetlands had a special spiritual meaning during and from the Bronze Age onward (Eijnatten 2006).
+Take, for example, the ritual deposits of the six magnificent Bronze Ommerschans-Plougrescant swords in England, France, and the Netherlands, all of which were found in wetlands (Fontijn 2020).
+One of the six swords was even deliberately deformed before being deposited in the soil.
+Even during the Early Middle Ages, (deformed) swords and jewellery were thrown into lakes and seas, like in Lake Tissø, Denmark.
+Therefore, it is thought that the human sacrifices in peatlands, known as bog bodies, deliberately took place in watery environments.

 Are the Frisians guilty?

-The Girl of Yde was killed in the bog in the beginning first century.
-The area was according to the Romans the territory of the Frisians (Frisii).
-Analysis of the pottery of the Celtic fields of Noordse Veld, including the walled structures are of Frisian culture, are like the pottery found at the tidal marshlands, and therefore Frisian.
-At least over the period 200 BC until AD 100.
+The Girl of Yde was killed in the bog in the beginning of the first century.
+The area was, according to the Romans, the territory of the Frisians (Frisii).
+Analysis of the pottery from the Celtic fields of Noordse Veld, including the walled structures, shows Frisian culture.
+This pottery is similar to the pottery found in the tidal marshlands and is therefore considered Frisian.
+This was true at least from 200 BC until AD 100.

 So, the finger points to the Frisians who have killed her.
-However, modern Frisians may excuse themselves because the Frisii are, in fact, only limited ancestor of modern Frisians.
-During the period ca. 325-425 the salt marshes almost emptied, to be repopulated mainly with immigrants from northern Germany and southern Scandinavia around mid-fifth century (read our post Have a Frisians cocktail).
-The whole history of the Celtic fields also supports the idea that the original or first Frisians (Frisii) were a Celtic people and not Germanic.
-No matter what the Romans said.
-For more on this identity issue, with a bit more nuance, read our post Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune.
+However, modern Frisians may excuse themselves because the Frisii are, in fact, only a limited ancestor of modern Frisians.
+During the period ca. 325-425, the salt marshes almost emptied out to be repopulated mainly with immigrants from northern Germany and southern Scandinavia around the mid-fifth century.
+For more information, read our blog post Have a Frisians cocktail!.
+The entire history of the Celtic fields also supports the idea that the original or first Frisians (Frisii) were a Celtic people, not Germanic, no matter what the Romans said.
+For more on this identity issue, with a bit more nuance, read our blog post Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune and Barbarians riding to the Capital to claim rights on farmland.

 Note 1 – Below animation of the Celtic fields at the Utrechtse Heuvelrug (‘Utrecht hill ridge’) in the Central Netherlands.

-Note 2- Another spectacular find concerns the Valtherbrug ‘Valthe bridge’ near the village Valthe in province Drenthe.
-It was discovered in 1818, and led to decennia of speculation.
+Note 2- Another spectacular find concerns the Valtherbrug 'Valthe bridge' near the village of Valthe in the province of Drenthe.
+It was discovered in 1818 and led to decades of speculation.
 To this day, its function remains opaque.
-It was even thought to have been part of the so-called Kon-Rebbers or Roboder ways, names of local folklore referring to the early-medieval king Radbod of Frisia.
+It was even thought to have been part of the so-called Kon-Rebbers or Roboder ways, names of local folklore referring to the early-medieval King Radbod of Frisia.
 Supposedly, he had king roads constructed in his kingdom.
-Theories that must be dismissed as fiction, or better, as pulp fiction.
+Theories that must be dismissed as fiction or, better, as pulp fiction.

-In fact, it turned out to be a peat-land road, in Dutch language named a knuppeldam or knuppelweg, constructed in the first century BC.
+In fact, it turned out to be a peatland road, in the Dutch language named a knuppeldam or knuppelweg, constructed in the first century BC.
 So, well before the military campaigns of Romans in this region, hence made by the native population.
-The road was three metres wide, and made of wooden planks and tree trunks.
-Twelve kilometres is the total length of the trajectory uncovered.
-Starting, as said, at the village of Valthe and running to a bit north of the village of Ter Apel.
+The road was three meters wide and made of wooden planks and tree trunks.
+Twelve kilometers is the total length of the trajectory uncovered.
+Starting, as said, at the village of Valthe and running to a bit north of the village of Ter Apel in the province of Groningen.
 At least 50,000 trees must have been felled to make this road (Lendering 2020, Arentzen 2022).

 Suggested music